 Website builders are easy to use and may even look impressive.
 However, from a search engine and developer standpoint, it is missing a valuable website structure.
 The optimization is limited to the setting allowed by the builder program.
 There is no access to the code required to fully optimize a website for search engines.
 There is also a disconnection in the ranking algorithm, which limits exposure, therefore, limiting traffic and sales.
 But this is only the beginning, there is also the issue of website accessibility.

 Website accessibility has become a growing concern amongst website builders and web 2.0 properties.
 Out of the billions of websites online 97% are not ADA compliant.
 In 2019, there were approximately 9,000 lawsuits regarding WCAG 2.1 AA (Web Content Accessibility Guidelines).
-In 2020, the number expected to rise to nearly 100,000 lawsuits.
+In 2022, the number expected to rise to over 100,000 lawsuits.
 While most business owners want more sales, exposing your business without website compliance does potentially open up this concern.

 Website accessibility is really just an extension of good SEO.
 Unfortunately, there are people offering a quick fix to accessibility via a plugin, this is also the case with SEO.
 However, experts agree that these plugins do no correctly address accessibility or search engine optimization.
 They can even become a target to identify a shortcut that is not effective.